 New Media Design, BFA degree, typical course sequence

 New Media Design Interactive I

 This course provides an introduction to key internet, web and multimedia technologies.
 Topics covered include computer-based communication and information, basic HTML, Adobe Flash and WYSIWYG editors, basic internet applications such as FTP, basic use of digital images, audio and video techniques, web page design, web animation for development and publishing.
 (Prerequisites: NMDE-111 or equivalent course student standing in NMDE-BFA program.)
-Lab 3, Lecture 2 (Spring).
+Lab 3 (Spring).

 This course is an introduction to the visualization of form, thought and expression through the drawing process.
 Concepts are introduced by lectures, discussions, demonstrations, research, and assigned projects.
 Designed to provide a broad introductory experience, students will experiment with a wide variety of media, tools, techniques and subjects to develop drawing expertise and problem solving skills related to design and composition.
 Course work will be assessed through critique, facilitating self-assessment, and the growth of both a visual and verbal vocabulary.
 The focus of the course is to provide awareness of the full range of ways in which drawing is used as a tool for both self-expression and communication.
 (Undergraduate Art and Design) Studio 6 (Fall, Spring).